ucscGenomeBrowser/kent/src/product/installer/README.md

     sudo bash browserSetup.sh update

-Minimal mirrors (those that have never mirrored a full assembly) should not use the update command, but rather just re-run the minimal command, as it will just update the minimal tables.
-You may want to add this command to your crontab, maybe run it every day, so your local tables stay in sync with UCSC:
+Minimal mirrors (those that have partially mirrored an assembly) should not use the `update` command, but rather just re-run the `minimal` command, so that only the minimal tables are updated.
+For instance, if you have partially mirrored the hg19 and hg38 databases, You may want to add this command to your crontab, maybe run it every day, so your local tables stay in sync with UCSC:

     sudo bash browserSetup.sh minimal hg19 hg38